 - Documenting Prescriptions.
-When travelling, students should keep their medication in its original packaging and take a copy of the prescription with them to present to custom officials.
+When traveling, students should keep their medication in its original packaging and take a copy of the prescription with them to present to customs officials.

 - Prohibited Medications.
 Some drugs now commonly prescribed in the U.S. (such as Ritalin) are banned in some countries.
 Check with your program to make sure that you can bring your prescription medications legally into your host country.

 - Non-prescription Medications.
 Over-the-counter medications that are readily available in the U.S. may not be available abroad.
 We recommend taking a supply of any essential non-prescription medications with you.

 - Allergies.
 If you suffer from allergies, be especially sure to take an adequate supply of medication.
 Big cities may have more airborne pollutants than you are used to, which can trigger severe reactions.